HappytheCoder61/SubtitleSphere_Download/README.md

 We’d love to hear your thoughts!
 If you have any feedback or feature requests, please reach out via our website's contact form.
 Your input helps make Subtitle Sphere even better.

 ---

-This is a simple and clear release note that announces your software, emphasizes the website as the download location, and provides a direct call to action for users.
-It avoids directing users to the repository itself and keeps them focused on your official website.

-Make sure to fill in the placeholder link (`#`) with your actual download page link from your website!